polyphony-chat/docs/SPECIFICATION.md

 polyproto-core operates under the following trust assumptions:

-1. A user trusts their home server and its admins to keep their data safe from unauthorized access, and to not perform actions which a third party would observe to be performed by the user, without the user's consent.
+1. Users entrust their home server and its admins with data security and discretion on actions appearing as user-performed.
-2. For a user to distrust their home server, something irregular must have happened, or conflicting information must have been presented to the user.
+2. Users only distrust their home servers in case of irregularities or conflicting information.
-3. When joining a guild on another server in the context of federation, a user trusts this server and its admins with a copy of their public profile and with all other unencrypted data sent to the server.
+3. In a federated context, users trust foreign servers with all unencrypted data.
-4. Users trust the other members of an MLS encrypted communications channel with their data, as well as with the metadata attached to the data.
+4. Users trust MLS channel members with their data and attached metadata.
-5. Non-home servers cannot execute actions that might seem to be performed by a foreign user without that user's explicit consent; otherwise, they would be immediately exposed.
+5. Foreign servers can't impersonate users without explicit consent.
-6. A user relies on their home server to act as a certificate authority for their identity keys, without the home server possessing the identity itself.
+6. Users rely on their home servers for identity key certification, without the home servers possessing the identity.

 ## 3. APIs and communication protocols

-The polyproto-core specification defines a set of APIs.
-These APIs are the Client-Home server and Client-Foreign server APIs.
+The polyproto-core specification defines a set of APIs, namely the Client-Home server and Client-Foreign server APIs.

-Aside from these REST APIs, polyproto-core also uses WebSockets for real-time communication between clients and servers.
+In addition to these REST APIs, polyproto-core employs WebSockets for real-time communication between clients and servers.

 ### 3.1 Client-Home server API